 Email Coach Capron at Jon_Capron@baylor.edu

-This fall, Capron directed his men's cross country squad to its highest finish since 2003 with a sixth-place showing at the Big 12 Championships.
+Capron directed the 2014 men's cross country squad to its highest finish since 2003 with a sixth-place showing at the Big 12 Championships.
 Despite consistently having three underclassmen in its lineup, Capron's team produced five top-10 team finishes on the year.
-Capron developed freshman Erin Anderson and sophomore Kyle Scanlan as those runners combined to be BU's top runner in all seven meets.
+Capron developed freshman Erin Anderson and junior Kyle Scanlan as those runners combined to be BU's top runner in all seven meets.

-Last season on the track, Capron helped guide freshman TJ Holmes to All-American honors in the 400-meter hurdles with a fourth-place finish at the NCAA Outdoor Championships.
-Capron also coached Derwin Graham (3,000 steeplechase) and Jonathan Tijerina (1,500 meters) to All-Big 12 accolades.
+During the 2014 track season, Capron helped guide freshman TJ Holmes to All-America honors in the 400-meter hurdles with a fourth-place finish at the NCAA Outdoor Championships.
+Capron also coached Graham (3,000 steeplechase) and Jonathan Tijerina (1,500 meters) to All-Big 12 accolades.
 In the indoor season, Capron's distance runner, Matt Galvin, picked up a win at the Texas A&M 10-Team Invitational in the 5,000-meters, while Tijerina carded All-Big 12 honors in the mile.
+Outside of collegiate competition, Capron continued to coach Holmes as the 400-meter hurdler won the gold medal at the 2014 USATF Junior Outdoor Championships and then a bronze medal at the 2014 IAAF World Junior Championships.

 During the 2013 cross country season, Capron guided the men's team to a seventh-place Big 12 finish, matching 2012's outcome.
 As a team, Capron's squad garnered five top-10 finishes during its six-meet schedule.
 Under his direction, senior Brad Miles won the North Texas Invitational meet.